microsoft/pxt-adafruit/docs/getting-started.md

 ## ~avatar

-Are you ready to build cool micro:bit programs?

 Here are some challenges for you.
 Arrange the blocks in the editor to make real programs that work!

 ## ~

-Use the **Basic** drawer in the editor (to the left) to drag out and arrange three blocks (two `show leds` and one `forever` block) to create this program:
+Use the **Basic** drawer in the editor to drag out and arrange three blocks to create this program:

 ```blocks
 basic.forever(() => {